-We hold domestic registrations for the marks NEUROMETRIX, NC-stat, DPNCheck and SENSUS.
-We use a trademark for ADVANCE, NC-stat DPNCheck, Quell, and OptiTherapy.
-We hold certain foreign trademark registrations for the marks NEUROMETRIX, NC-stat, and SENSUS.
+We hold domestic registrations for the trademarks NEUROMETRIX, Quell, DPNCheck, SENSUS, and NC-stat.
+We use a trademark for ADVANCE, OptiTherapy, and Wearable Pain Relief Technology.
+We hold certain foreign registrations for the marks NEUROMETRIX, NC-stat, and SENSUS.

 Third-Party Reimbursement